-How a lack of vitamin B12 damages nerves is unclear.
-However, experts believe the lack of this vitamin causes abnormal fatty acids to form around cells and nerves.
+Doctors do not know exactly how a lack of vitamin B12 damages the nerves.
+It is possible the lack of this vitamin causes abnormal fatty acids to form around cells and nerves.

-You have a higher risk for this condition if you cannot absorb vitamin B12 from the intestines or if you have:
+A person has a high risk of this condition if vitamin B12 cannot be absorbed from the intestine or if a person has:

 These symptoms slowly get worse and are usually felt on both sides of the body.